HimanshuEng/movie-api-backend-task/README.md

 ✅ Login
 ✅ Register
+✅ Role Based Login
 ✅ Add a new movie
 ✅ Get movie by ID
 ✅ Get all movies
 ✅ Update movie by ID
 ✅ Delete movie by ID
-✅
 ✅ DTO based request/response structure
 ✅ ModelMapper used for DTO to Entity conversion